Show / Hide Table of Contents

 Setting Up Sales Document Import

-Step 1: Configure Integration for Document Creation
+Step 1: Create and Configure the Integration

 1. Create new Integration record